 Shaw, who received her Ph.D. from Princeton in 2012, began the study at the University while planning a research trip to Christmas Island.
 Her research focuses on modeling migratory patterns and determining why animals migrate in the first place.
 Her interest in the red crabs began in 2008 when, as a Princeton doctoral student funded by the National Geographic Society/Waitt Grants Program, Shaw studied how size, sex and other factors influence if a red crab migrates.
 She used global climate data to time a second visit in 2009 with the crabs' migration, but was at first disappointed when climate alone did not seem to precisely predict crab movement.
 After reading more about climate change and migration, Shaw realized that her finding that climate generally influenced migration via rainfall was valuable.

 "In the process of trying to ask this question about timing we were able to link migration patterns to rainfall, and rainfall to El Niño and global climate patterns," Shaw said.
 "I realized that, seen in a different light, the analysis we had done on the crabs was quite valuable — it demonstrated a connection between climate and migration through rainfall, which hadn't been done for many species."

 The paper, "Linking El Niño, local rainfall and migration timing in a tropical migratory species," was published in the November 2013 edition of Global Change Biology.
-This work was supported by grants from the National Science Foundation Graduate Research Fellowships program (grant number DGE-0646086), the National Geographic/Waitt Institute for Discovery, NASA (grant number 61-7449) and the University of Washington.
+This work was supported by grants from the National Science Foundation Graduate Research Fellowships program (grant number DGE-0646086), the National Geographic/Waitt Institute for Discovery, and NASA (grant number NNX08AR30G to the University of Washington).